 1. My Heat Pump Smells Like Mold

-If your heat pump smells musty, there’s probably mold growing on wet evaporator coils or in the ductwork.
+If your heat pump smells musty, there’s most likely mold growing on damp evaporator coils or in the ductwork.
 This heat pump odor is often referred to as dirty sock syndrome.
-You can avoid this by scheduling routine heat pump maintenance and air duct cleaning.
+You can prevent this by scheduling routine heat pump maintenance and air duct cleaning.

 - Wiring problem

 Electrical problems are serious, so turn your heat pump system off right away at the breaker box and get a hold of us at 800-296-5088 for heat pump repair.

 3. The Heat Pump Smells Like Rotten Eggs

 Often when you smell a rotten egg smell, you have a gas leak.
 But your heat pump doesn’t use natural gas.
 If your heat pump smells like sulfur, a tiny animal may have gotten inside it for warmth and died.
 One of our AZ Air Conditioning and Heating experts can remove the smell by cleaning your heat pump.

 As we reviewed earlier, your heat pump is electric, so any rotten egg smells are linked to a gas leak in another place.
 If your heat pump smells like sewer, you might currently have a backed-up or broken sewer line.
 We advise calling a company that does sewer line repair.

 You might be dealing with an electrical problem if your heat pump smells like burning, burning plastic or burning rubber.
 This burning smell can be caused by melting plastic on electrical wires.
 Electrical problems in HVAC systems are unsafe and could cause a fire.
 If you notice this smell, shut off your heat pump at the breaker and contact us at 800-296-5088.